project-codeflare/mlbatch/setup.RHOAI-v2.12/CLUSTER-SETUP.md

 # Cluster Setup

-The cluster setup installs OpenShift AI and Coscheduler, configures Kueue, cluster roles, and priority classes.
+The cluster setup installs Red Hat OpenShift AI and Coscheduler, configures Kueue, cluster roles, and priority classes.

-If MLBatch is deployed on a cluster that used to run earlier versions of ODH, [MCAD](https://github.com/project-codeflare/mcad), OpenShift AI, or Coscheduler, make sure to scrub traces of these installations.
+If MLBatch is deployed on a cluster that used to run earlier versions of ODH, [MCAD](https://github.com/project-codeflare/mcad), Red Hat OpenShift AI, or Coscheduler, make sure to scrub traces of these installations.
 In particular, make sure to delete the following custom resource definitions (CRD) if present on the cluster.
 Make sure to delete all instances prior to deleting the CRDs: